recorded webinar

 - 1:00 pm ET

-Join ADAA for a Live Q & A with Dr. Marla Deibler and Dr Renae Reinardy, authors of The BFRB Recovery Workbook, a self-paced workbook that provides evidence-based tools consistent with the most up-to-date behavioral science to examine your BFRB in a new way, shift perspective on how you relate to your BFRB experience, reduce the behavior with individually tailored interventions, and transform your life and sense of self for the better.
-Questions can be submitted in advance when registering for the event.
+In this recorded webinar moderated by Dr. Tamar Gordon, authors Dr. Marla Deibler and Dr. Renae Reinardy answer questions from a live audience about BFRB and their self-paced workbook, The BFRB Recovery Workbook.
+The workbook provides evidence-based tools consistent with the most up-to-date behavioral science to examine your BFRB in a new way, shift perspective on how you relate to your BFRB experience, reduce the behavior with individually tailored interventions, and transform your life and sense of self for the better.

 Translating ADAA Live Webinars